sheng09/PHYS3070-2020/Week2/README.md

 ```

 This method is different from *Jupyter* environment.
 Here, we do not judge which one is better.
 You will find out their huge difference in the future.

+## 2.5
+Now, for whatever language you choose, try it and play it.

 # 3. Lab1-Earthquake Location